asciamanna/asciamanna.github.io/_drafts/project-teams-and-poor-code-quality.md

 <!--more-->
 ##Alternatives to Project Team Development

-There are alternatives to project team development like product teams, business capability teams and feature teams (depending on how they are organized).
+There are alternatives to project team development.
+Some examples are product teams, business capability teams and feature teams (depending on how they are organized).
 Regardless of what these types of teams are called they share some common characteristics that have a positive affect on the quality of the codebase.
 Teams are permanent and own their area of the code.
 They communicate with other areas of the code through defined interfaces where necessary.
 However, the code that they own is aligned in such a way that the cross-team communication is not required to complete features.

-The team has a product owner who is empowered to make decisions about the direction of the product without requiring buy-in from the larger organization.
+The team has a product owner who is empowered to make decisions about the direction of the product and has the final say on feature priority without requiring buy-in from the larger organization.
-The product owner's request gathering is analogous to a filter, taking feature requests from various sources (customers, users, customer service, the CEO, etc.) and using it to create a prioritized backlog of features.
-The product owner and development team then translate these into user stories which then get prioritized for each sprint/iteration.
-The important thing to note is that the product owner has the final say in the priority of features.

 ##Problems with Project Teams
 There are a number of problems that occur when teams are organized around projects.